 How much are five Kit Kats worth?
 A trip to the park?
 An outing for ice cream?
 An extra 15 minutes of screen time?
 Everything has a price.
 Find your kids’ currency and offer some healthy trades.
 Then throw away the candy!
 Do not eat it yourself!

 #5 Donate It

-What to do with more leftover Halloween candy?
-Consider bringing some to Discover Portsmouth, at 10 Middle St. The love to share and provide treats to visitors attending the upcoming Annual Gingerbread House Contest and Exhibition!
+What to do with leftover Halloween candy?
+Consider bringing some to Discover Portsmouth, at 10 Middle St. They love to share and provide treats to visitors attending the upcoming 32nd Annual Gingerbread House Contest and Exhibition!
 Or better yet enter the contest and use the candy to build a one of a kind gingerbread house with your family.